 Without even responding Denika ripped the doors off of their cell with her magics.
-Denika could have done this from the beginning, but she had only waited around to see what the RystIeans were doing.
-Much like the Circus Master she had a feeling that they would have to stop the Rystieans as soon as she heard about their plans of escape.
+Denika could have done this from the beginning, but she had only waited around to see what the Rysteians were doing.
+Much like the Circus Master she had a feeling that they would have to stop the Rysteians as soon as she heard about their plans of escape.

-The Rystieans magic and defences were puny.
+The Rysteians magic and defences were puny.
 From a practical point of view it would be an easy victory for the Circus Folk.

-Denika soon hurled several Rystiean guards away with her magics, whilst the Circus Master similarly overpowered another three, whose weapons didn’t even slow the Vandal down.
-Florence meanwhile was able to calm several more with her hypnotic singing, whilst Keptis took down another more guards relatively easily even though he was unarmed.
+Denika hurled several Rysteian guards away with her magics, whilst the Circus Master similarly overpowered another three, whose weapons didn’t even slow the Vandal down.
+Florence meanwhile was able to calm several more with her hypnotic singing, whilst Keptis took down more guards relatively easily even though he was unarmed.

 Across the green, corrupted oceans meanwhile, the Kardons had actually begun to panic at the news of outsiders in their filthy waters.
 The Kardons leader, once one of their most fearsome warriors, Garishikar had had sensed the presence of the Circus Folk’s magic from the start.
 His evil ran right through the oceans to the extent that they had more or less become a part of him.
 However Garishikar had not detected any breaches to the barrier.
 He would know if there were, as the Demon had spent so many centuries throwing all he could at the barriers.

 Garishikar assumed these new magics were simply experiments from the Rysteans.
 It made no difference he thought.
 Those puny magics could never possibly hope to harm us.

 “What do you mean they weren’t Rysteians?”
 Garishikar barked to one of his underlings.

 “It is true oh lord.”
 The lesser Kardons said cravingly as it bowed before its master.